OpenDocCN/python-code-anls/docs/hf-tfm/models----whisper----convert_openai_to_hf.py.md

     openai_version: Optional[str] = None,
 ) -> GenerationConfig:
     """
-    Loads the appropriate generation config from HF repo
+    Loads the appropriate generation config from HF repo based on provided parameters.

+    Args:
+        is_multilingual (bool): Flag indicating if multilingual model is used. num_languages (int, optional): Number of languages for the model (default is 100). openai_version (Optional[str], optional): Version of OpenAI model to load (default is None).

+    Returns:
+        GenerationConfig: Config object for generation.
     """
-    # 根据条件确定模型配置文件的来源
     if openai_version is not None:
         repo = f"openai/whisper-{openai_version}"
     elif not is_multilingual: